Research Opportunities 2019 | UC Berkeley

 Research Assistants will work with Professor Stavros Gadinis and Amelia Miazad on emerging topics in sustainability including how companies govern sustainability, trends in sustainable investing from mainstream investors, sustainability and its compatibility with Delaware Law, and increased corporate activity on social and political issues.
 Academic credit or pay options are available.
 This research will be incorporated into a law review article as well as shorter publications and practitioner-focused case studies.

 For more information please email Amelia Miazad, the Founding Director of the Business in Society Institute at email@example.com.

-Third-year JD students Ariana Schafer and Sarah Mirzai are spending the fall semester working in Santiago, Chile for the nonprofit, Iniciativa de Sostenibilidad Legal Corporativa, started by a Berkeley LLM alumnus.
-Its mission is to help Latin American businesses embrace corporate responsibility and to empower inside counsel with the necessary knowledge and tools related to corporate governance and compliance
+Third-year JD students Elvia Lopez and Sean Litteral are spending the Spring semester working in Santiago, Chile for a nonprofit organisation – Iniciativa de Sostenibilidad Legal Corporativa (“ISLC”).
+ISLC was founded by a Berkeley LLM alumnus.
+Its mission is to help Latin American businesses embrace corporate responsibility and empower inside counsel with the necessary knowledge and tools related to corporate governance and compliance

 Elvia and Sean will work with ISLC on issues related to corporate responsibility and compliance and engage with companies based in Latin America.